Click Need Help in the top right hand corner of the page you are on, or scroll through the complete list of help topics below.

 How do I create a myGov account?

-- Click the button on the sign in page.
+- Click the 'Create a myGov account' button on the sign in page.

-- We will give you a username for your account.
+- We will generate a username for your account.

 Your username identifies your account and will be emailed to you when you create your account.
 Make sure you keep it in a safe place.